mansuf/mangadex-downloader/docs/cli_usage.md

 By default, mangadex-downloader doesn't allow downloading porn manga.
 If you're trying to do it, you will get "You are not allowed to see ..." error.

-However, IF YOU'RE REALLY WANT TO DOWNLOAD IT (for sake of you degenerate weeb), use `--unsafe` option.
+However, IF YOU'RE REALLY WANT TO DOWNLOAD IT, use `--unsafe` option.

 ```shell
 mangadex-dl "https://mangadex.org/title/..." --unsafe